-If I am to understand any passage in the scriptures I must be willing and able to ask questions.
+To understand any passage in the scriptures I must be willing and able to ask questions.
 By extending my inquiry through questions as I mediate and study, I expand the borders of my heart and mind.
 Every verse should literally evoke a minimum of 20 good questions - plenty of fuel for the experience of meditation.